albacoretuna/how-to-annoy-a-web-developer/README.md

 ## Chapter Five  - If You Are a Designer
 ## Chapter Four  - If You Are in DevOps
 ## Chapter Six   - If You Are a Sexist
-## Chapter Six   - If You Are an Event Organizer
+## Chapter Seven - If You Are an Event Organizer
+## Chapter Eight - If You Are in QA

 ___